Muna-Zeer/FilesAdvanced/README.md

 # Files Advanced Operations

+## Introduction:
+Welcome the FileAdvanced project documentation!
+This Node.Js application showcases a suite of advanced file handling functionalities integrated with Express.Js  and EJS templates.
+Whether you're looking to compress files, encrypt data, manage uploads or perform various file operations.
+FileAdvanced offers a robust platform to explore and implement these capabilities seamlessly.

 ## Features
  List the main features of files
 - Search File: Functionality to search the file.